 - Assisting at warming and cooling centers

-- Guarding the perimeter at the October 2016 natural gas explosion in NW Portland
+- Assisting to protect the perimeter at the October 2016 natural gas explosion in NW Portland

 - Sandbagging during potential floods